BLACK-FRIDAY SAVINGS! Get $255 in Value on Your Self-Directed IRA at Sign-Up With Code BLACKFRIDAY24! (Exp. 12/7/24)

 Can a Roth IRA Own Real Estate?

 Yes!
-With a Self-Directed Real Estate IRA, you can invest in a variety of alternative assets, including real estate.
-You can open a Self-Directed Real Estate IRA as either a Self-Directed Traditional IRA or a Self-Directed Roth IRA.
+With a Self-Directed Roth IRA, you can invest in a variety of alternative assets, including real estate.

+Yes.
 You may consider upgrading your Self-Directed Real Estate IRA with checkbook control.
 This includes the creation of an IRA LLC, often referred to as a Checkbook IRA.
-An IRA LLC gives you more flexibility and control of your Self-Directed Real Estate IRA.
+An IRA LLC gives you more flexibility and control of your funds and investment.

-With a Real Estate IRA LLC, you can manage everyday transactions in real time without going through your Self-Directed IRA custodian.
-This way, you can make investment decisions quickly and efficiently.
+With a Real Estate IRA LLC, you can manage everyday transactions in real time without going through your Self-Directed IRA custodian, allowing you to make quick and efficient investment decisions.

-How Do I Pay for Real Estate Investment Expenses?
-How Do i Deposit Rental Income into my Self-Directed IRA?
+How Do I Pay for Investment Expenses?
+And How Do I Deposit Rental Income Into my Self-Directed IRA?

-All income and expenses associated with your investment must flow in and out of your Self-Directed Real Estate IRA.
+All income and expenses associated with your investment must flow in and out of your IRA.

-To deposit income into your Self-Directed Real Estate IRA, complete a Deposit Information Form.
+To deposit income into your SDIRA, complete a Deposit Information Form.
 This form notifies Madison Trust of the incoming funds.

 As another option, an SDIRA can hire a company to manage the property, pay expenses, and receive property income.